 The Capital Requirements Directive ("CRD") limits variable remuneration to no more than that paid as a fixed salary.
-Variable remuneration does include the value of options granted to staff, notwithstanding that an option grant may relate to vesting periods over multiple years.
-Accordingly, where the Bank grants options to its senior staff, both as a reward and inducement to remain with the group, the full value of these options is included in the year of grant with the result that the ratio of fixed to variable remuneration may exceed the 1:1 limit.
+Variable remuneration does include the value of options granted to staff.
+Accordingly, where the Bank grants options to its senior staff, both as a reward and inducement to remain with the group, the value of these options is included in variable remuneration over the vesting period.
+The ratio of fixed to variable remuneration may exceed the 1:1 limit from time to time.
 Current legal advice is that in terms of the proportionality rule, this ratio may be exceeded.
+As from 29 December 2020, this ratio may be increased to 200% with shareholder approval.